djc/askama/README.md

 any other feedback to the [issue tracker][issues] or [tweet me][twitter].
 Many thanks to [David Tolnay][dtolnay] for his support in improving Askama.

 Askama was created by and is maintained by Dirkjan Ochtman.
-If you want to support ongoing maintenance and further development, please consider supporting my open source work on [Patreon][patreon].
+If you are in a position to support ongoing maintenance and further development or use it in a for-profit context, please consider supporting my open source work on [Patreon][patreon].

 ### Feature highlights